 off during atherectomy can lodge in smaller arteries and damage heart tissue.

-But the latest devices used for atherectomy can filter or capture these small
+Some devices can filter or capture these small

 pieces and remove them from the blood.